Updated July 2026

 6. Development Goals Alongside Quota Goals

 The fastest way to demotivate a rep is making every conversation about quota attainment.
 Set goals at two levels: performance goals (revenue, meetings booked) and development goals (improve objection handling, increase video reply rates).
-According to Gong's research, teams that hold regular skill-development check-ins separate from pipeline reviews see 18% higher rep retention year-over-year.
+According to Gong's State of Revenue research, teams that hold regular skill-development check-ins separate from pipeline reviews see 18% higher rep retention year-over-year.
 A rep who feels they're growing as a sales professional stays longer and performs better.

 Common mistake